 Each year we award scholarships and prizes to thousands of students.

-Find out about the scholarships you may be eligible for, search available scholarships or begin an application by visiting Scholarships and awards.
+Find out about the scholarships you may be eligible for, search available scholarships or begin an application by visting Scholarships and awards.

 Help and advice

 For further information and advice, please contact the Science Student Centre.

 Level G, Room G 20

 (beside the entrance to the Large Chemistry Lecture Theatre)

 23 Symonds Street

 To find a supervisor to work with you on your research project please see Postgraduate Research Topics.